 Temperate and tropic conditions meet in the Sky Islands, making it one of the most biologically diverse regions in the world.
 Named for the scattered mountains rising from its desert flatlands, the Sky Islands region spans Arizona, the southwestern corner of New Mexico and two Mexican states.
 The Lower San Pedro-the last undammed river and most important bird migration flyway in the U.S. Southwest-flows north from Mexico through the region.

 Conservation lands on the U.S. side include the private Diamond A Ranch, the San Bernardino National Wildlife Refuge and several designated wildernesses and wilderness study areas.

-Mexican borderlands reserves include the huge Janos Biosphere Reserve the Northern Jaguar Reserve and lands set aside by Cuenca Los Ojos, a private foundation.
+Mexican borderlands reserves include the huge Janos Biosphere Reserve, the Northern Jaguar Reserve and lands set aside by Cuenca Los Ojos, a private foundation.

-Examples of collaborative conservation in the Sky Islands include:
+Examples of collaborative conservation

-- Numerous partnership projects address specific conservations goals.
-A multi-million-dollar project run by the University of Arizona monitors jaguars and other border cats with trail camera.
-Agencies and groups on both sides of the border jointly work on efforts to re-establish a cross-border bison herd, to recover endangered Mexican wolf and Sonoran pronghorn populations, to restore grasslands and streamside habitat, and to a build ponds for endangered longfin dace. - Cuenca Los Ojos, a Mexican foundation, restores grasslands and wetlands on the damaged lands it acquires and works closely with adjacent San Bernardino National Wildlife Refuge on many projects. - The Arizona Malpai Borderlands Group, holds conservation easements on 78,000 acres of border ranchlands and has restored habitat for jaguars, leopard frogs, long-nosed bats and other species.
+• Numerous partnership projects address specific conservations goals.
+A multi-million-dollar project run by the University of Arizona monitors jaguars and other border cats with trail cameras.
+Agencies and groups on both sides of the border jointly work on efforts to recover endangered Mexican wolves, Sonoran pronghorn and longfin dace, and to restore grasslands and streamside habitat.

+- Cuenca Los Ojos restores grasslands and wetlands on damaged tracts it acquires and works closely with adjacent San Bernardino National Wildlife Refuge. - The Arizona Malpai Borderlands Group holds conservation easements on 78,000 acres of border ranchlands and has restored habitat for jaguars, leopard frogs, long-nosed bats and other species.

-The Trump administration's border wall would put wildlife and habitat and collaboration between the United States and Mexico at risk.
+The Trump administration's border wall would jeopardize wildlife, habitat and years of conservation progress and collaboration between the United States and Mexico.
 We cannot allow that to happen.
-We can find far better uses for taxpayer dollars than walling off our southern border.
+There are far better uses for taxpayer dollars than walling off our southern border.
 Nothing less than our nation's natural heritage is at risk.